substrait-io/bft/supplemental/arithmetic/acos.md

 ### Numerical Precision

-The precision of the tanh function depends on the architecture in various dialects.
+The precision of the acos function depends on the architecture in various dialects.

 ### Output Range

-The hyperbolic cosine function has an output range of [-1, 1], where it results to 0 at 0 radians.
+The arccosine cosine function has an output range of [-pi/2, pi/2], where it results to 0 at 1.

 ## Properties